JTRNEO/SynRS3D/README.md

 ## 🤖 Training

-Due to restrictions on open-sourcing certain real-world datasets, it may not be possible to reproduce the exact results from the original paper.
+Due to restrictions on open-sourcing certain real-world datasets, it may not be possible to reproduce all the exact results from the original paper.
 However, to assist with reproducibility, we provide results from experiments conducted on redistributable real-world datasets.
 Below are the key findings.

 ### Height Estimation Results
 *Best results based on the average of DFC18, DFC19_JAX, DFC19_OMA, geonrw_rural, geonrw_urban, OGC_ARG, and OGC_ATL datasets.*